 They’re typically under ten inches tall, weigh less than seven pounds, and love being carried by doting dog moms and dads.
 If you like taking your BFF everywhere, make sure you don’t forget to buckle up your pup in the car.

-DiNardo loves this lap dog for its sturdy, slightly bigger size and vivacious personality.
+DiNardo loves this short-legged lap dog for its sturdy, slightly bigger size and vivacious personality.
 “French Bulldogs are an extra friendly breed and love everyone and everything,” she says.
 “Although larger than most standard lap dogs, they love cuddling up with their owners.”
 Their always-positive outlook makes French Bulldogs one of the best small dog breeds, but their photo-worthy faces make them popular with just about everyone.
 They can weigh up to 28 pounds and will take up a bit more lap real estate, but they’re worth it.
 If you love pups, make sure you look at these cute puppy pictures—your heart will melt!

 “Havanese were originally owned by Cuban families in the 18th century.
 This is a small, delicate breed that loves being close to its owners and wants nothing more than their attention,” says DiNardo of these typically big-eyed and city-friendly dogs.
 They’re outgoing, cheerful, ultra-adorable, and eager to hop up in your lap for an afternoon of snuggling and affection.
 Many owners report Havanese as having a great sense of humor, too, which makes them a strong choice for families with young children, older adults, and just about anyone who might get a kick out of these hysterical dog cartoons.